The Medicare Prescription Payment Plan

 Your enrollment will be processed within 24 hours.

-What happens if I must urgently fill a prescription (and cannot wait 24 hours for my election form to be processed)?
+What happens if I need to urgently fill a prescription (and cannot wait 24 hours for my election form to be processed)?

 Please call Member Services at 1-800-701-9000 (HMO) or 1-866-623-0172 (PPO) (TTY: 711) to discuss your options.